ossf/wg-securing-software-repos/docs/attestations-style-guide/ui-details.md

 Users we tested generally found this section to be useful and/or interesting, depending on whether they already understood what a checksum did and how to use it.
 Those who did felt more confident in the security of the build, attestation, or package, and were happy to see a checksum included.
 Suprisingly, the users we tested were not bothered by possible duplication; in fact, duplication signaled importance (as long as the values matched when appropriate and were correct).

-Users who didn’t know what checksums were used for or how to use them were curious rather than confused.
+Users who didn't know what checksums were used for or how to use them were curious rather than confused.
 They sensed that the information was important and potentially useful, should they choose to invest time in learning what it was.
 These users only needed clear documentation or guidance links on how to use checksums, referenced near the checksum information.
-Again, they were not confused by potential duplication; instead, they interpreted as “this must be important”, an essential trust signal.
+Again, they were not confused by potential duplication; instead, they interpreted as "this must be important", an essential trust signal.

-The term “integrity” and the magnifying glass icon helped the users understand that something was being inspected and clarified what their suggested action—investigating further—should be.
-Yet, internally, we also believe that “Inspect” could be used instead of “Integrity,” as “integrity” may not accurately describe this information.
+The term "integrity" and the magnifying glass icon helped the users understand that something was being inspected and clarified what their suggested action—investigating further—should be.
+Yet, internally, we also believe that "Inspect" could be used instead of "Integrity," as "integrity" may not accurately describe this information.

 ![A screenshot of the UI integrity component in isolation](../images/integrity-component.png "A screenshot of the UI integrity component in isolation")